 students through teaching and research assistantships.
 For the last two decades, we

-have offered assistantships to the vast majority of students, contingent on their
+have offered assistantships to the vast majority of students, contingent on satisfactory

 - Opportunities for faculty-student collaboration: Our faculty have expertise in a wide variety of fields and research methods.
-The faculty take an active interest in each of our graduate students and strives to match students to faculty members with common research interests.
-This one-on-one contact with faculty has led to a significant volume of co-authored published research and is consistently given high praise among our alumni.
+The faculty take an active interest in each of our graduate students, and we strive to match students to faculty members with common research interests.
+This one-on-one contact with faculty has led to a significant volume of co-authored, published research and is consistently given high praise among our alumni.

 Applications should be submitted online through the Montana State University Graduate School website.
 To receive full consideration for assistantship awards for the fall semester, applications should be received by January 15.
 Late applications will be considered as space and funding are available.